Getting your driver’s license is an exhilarating and terrifying experience.

 Survey the Damage and Secure the Vehicle

-After regaining clarity it is important for your teenage driver to determine how severe the damage may be.
+After regaining clarity, your teenage driver needs to determine how severe the damage may be.

 After taking a breath, your teen driver should check to see if they can get out of the car.

-If they are unable to move or open any doors, they should call 911 for help and remain calm until help arrives.
+If they cannot move or open any doors, they should call 911 for help and remain calm until help arrives.

-If the damage to the vehicle isn’t too critical, then moving the car to a safer location where the vehicle is not obstructing traffic is the next step.
+If the vehicle’s damage isn’t too critical, then moving the car to a safer location where the vehicle is not obstructing traffic is the next step.

-Once your teen takes a breath and determine the severity, they should take notes, photos, and videos of the event.
+Once your teen takes a breath and determines the severity, they should take notes, photos, and videos of the event.

 Take care to capture everything.

-The more details description they can provide the better gauge everyone can get of exactly what happened before during and after the accident.
+The more detailed description they can provide, the better gauge everyone can get of exactly what happened before, during, and after the accident.